 The lawyer will give some general information, based on the facts disclosed by the client.
 Aspects relating to legal costs and risks associated with court proceedings have to be discussed.

 Legal fees should not be the sole element in choosing a lawyer: on the contrary, an estimate that is much lower than that of other lawyers may be an indication of a lack of seriousness (absence of services, lack of updating literature, absence of software that is now indispensable for practising the profession, ..).
 If there are no particular reasons for urgency, it may be a good practice to contact several lawyers.

 Pursuant to professional law the defense attorney has to disclose to the client the level of complexity of the case, providing all useful information on the conceivable burdens from the time of conferment to the conclusion of the assignment; the defense attorney is also required to disclose in writing the cost estimate.
-Furthermore, the lawyer is required to inform the client of the characteristics and importance of the litigation, the defies strategy, specifying the initiatives and possible solutions.
+Furthermore, the lawyer is required to inform the client of the characteristics and importance of the litigation, the defies strategy, specifying the initiatives and possible solutions (and risks).

-From the first contact and the manner in which it is conducted (e.g. completeness of information, competence, strategy, but also boundary factors: presence or absence of a secretary, courtesy, waiting time, dedicated time, language skills ..) the client may draw important conclusions.
+From the first contact and the way in which it is conducted (e.g. completeness of information, competence, strategy, but also boundary factors: presence or absence of a secretary, courtesy, waiting time, dedicated time, language skills ..) the client may draw important conclusions.

 Be very careful in signing blank sheets of paper or multiple unaddressed mandates: the signature is, however, a very important act.
 If one or more blank signatures are unavoidable, at least a written receipt with purpose of the signature should be issued by the lawyer.